rozek/reactive-scriptable-components/README.md

 ## Browser Requirements (and Polyfills) ##

-RSC is based on relatively modern web technologies which _should_ already be available in most browsers out-of-the-box - but for those that lack these features (particularily Safari versions < 16.4 or devices with iOS versions < 16.4), polyfills have been included to plug these holes:
+RSC is based on relatively modern web technologies which _should_ already be available in most browsers out-of-the-box - but for those that lack these features (particularily Safari versions < 16.4 or devices with iOS versions < 16.4), polyfills have been included in the examples to plug these holes:

 - [Import Maps](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script/type/importmap) (see [availability across browsers](https://caniuse.com/mdn-html_elements_script_type_importmap))<br>for a polyfill see [https://github.com/guybedford/es-module-shims](https://github.com/guybedford/es-module-shims)
 - [Custom Elements v1](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_custom_elements) (see [availability across browsers](https://caniuse.com/?search=Custom%20Elements))<br>for a polyfill see [https://github.com/webcomponents/webcomponentsjs](https://github.com/webcomponents/webcomponentsjs)